 Chinese civil procedure does not create an official basis for class action litigation.
 However, relevant laws do provide for joint actions when one or both parties to a dispute consist of two or more persons.
 The parties to joint actions may appoint a "litigation representative" to represent the parties in all procedural matters.
 In cases with numerous or unascertainable claimants, the court may issue a public notice requesting claimants to register with the court and to elect a litigation representative.
 A judgment of the court with respect to registered claimants applies to all future registrants.
 In such cases, the Civil Procedure Law provides (without detailed specifications) that the object of the claims should fall into the same category, and that the final judgment in such an action applies to all claimants registered.
-If any party not registered to the action files a similar claim within the statute of limitation, it will also be bound by the final judgment in the joint action judgment.
+If any party not registered to the action files a similar claim within the statute of limitation, it will also be bound by the final judgment in the joint action case.
+The laws do not address what might happen if an unregistered claimant objects to being bound by the joint action judgment.